 f) Suffix F additional requirements need to support UE category NB1 and NB2

 g) Suffix G additional requirements need to support V2X Communication

+h) Suffix H additional requirements need to support Aerial UE

-A terminal which supports the above features needs to meet both the general requirements and the additional requirement applicable to the additional subclause (suffix A, B, C, D, E, F and G) in clauses 5, 6 and 7.
-Where there is a difference in requirement between the general requirements and the additional subclause requirements (suffix A, B, C, D, E, F and G) in clauses 5, 6 and 7, the tighter requirements are applicable unless stated otherwise in the additional subclause.
+A terminal which supports the above features needs to meet both the general requirements and the additional requirement applicable to the additional subclause (suffix A to H) in clauses 5, 6 and 7.
+Where there is a difference in requirement between the general requirements and the additional subclause requirements (suffix A to H) in clauses 5, 6 and 7, the tighter requirements are applicable unless stated otherwise in the additional subclause.

-A terminal which supports more than one feature (CA, UL-MIMO, ProSe, Dual Connectivity, UE category 0, UE category M1, UE category M2, UE category 1bis, UE category NB1 and NB2 and V2X Communication) in clauses 5, 6 and 7 shall meet all of the separate corresponding requirements.
+A terminal which supports more than one feature (CA, UL-MIMO, ProSe, Dual Connectivity, UE category 0, UE category M1, UE category M2, UE category 1bis, UE category NB1 and NB2, V2X Communication, or Aerial UE) in clauses 5, 6 and 7 shall meet all of the separate corresponding requirements.

 For a terminal supporting CA, compliance with minimum requirements for non-contiguous intra-band carrier aggregation in any given operating band does not imply compliance with minimum requirements for contiguous intra-band carrier aggregation in the same operating band.